tmtsoftware/csw/docs/src/main/framework/managing-command-state.md

 ## Updating a Long-running Command

-In the first scenario, the developer has a long-running command and does not start any sub-commands or does not with to use the CRM to help manage subcommands.
+In the first scenario, the developer has a long-running command and does not start any sub-commands or does not need to use the CRM to help manage subcommands.
 In this case, once the actions are completed, `addOrUpdateCommand` is used to notify the CRM that the actions are complete.
 This will cause the original sender to be notified of completion using the `SubmitResponse` passed to `addOrUpdateCommand`.